 On the other, we’re lost in an ocean of complexity — frankensteinian tech stacks, siloed data, muddled reporting, a growing list of channels, and competing views on what fundamental marketing terms mean.

 “Multichannel Marketing and “Omnichannel marketing” are great examples of terms whose definitions are becoming lost in the noise.
 Understanding the difference between the two will help you think about marketing in an entirely different way and, in doing so, help you deliver on the original promise of marketing.

 Omnichannel and multichannel marketing are worlds apart, even though both focus on the use of multiple channels to reach consumers and prospects.

 The lines are so blurred here, and the debate so frequent, that we want to help draw a distinction between the two.
-At their core, there does not appear to be much of a difference.
-Take their definitions for instance:

 3 Important Differences Between Multichannel & Omnichannel Marketing

 Multichannel and omnichannel approaches differ in that omnichannel marketing really puts the customer at the core to ensure a completely consistent, unified experience at every touch point, as opposed to simply enabling that touch point.

 To better explain the uniqueness of multichannel and omnichannel marketing strategies, we can hone in on four key differences.

 The multichannel approach merely aims to get the word out via the maximum number of channels.
 Multichannel marketing is about casting the widest net to get the most customer engagements; the more the merrier.
 Companies utilizing a multichannel strategy are adopting two or more channels to engage their consumers; most popular are social media and email.